-- (1) In the appropriate fields, enter both a descriptive location and the station to station extents. - (2) In the Placed Quantity field, enter the calculated quantity (SY) of the item completed. - (3) In the Book/Folder/Envelope # field provide the location of the documentation for the calculations. - (4) For additional areas or additional locations, with different dimensions, select the 'New Row' button.
+- 1. Select the Excelsior Mat pay item from the list of contract pay items. - 2.
+In the appropriate fields, enter both a descriptive location and the station-to-station extents. - 3.
+In the Placed Quantity field, enter the calculated quantity (SY) of the item completed. - 4.
+In the Remarks bubble, document the method used for calculating the quantity (i.e., spreadsheet, hand calculations, etc.) for each item and provide the physical location (Folder #, Envelope #, File, etc.) of the supporting documentation for the quantities shown. - 5.
+For additional areas or additional locations, with different dimensions, select the 'New' button to create a new row for the selected pay item.